Counselling services

 What Is Eye Movement Desensitization and Reprocessing (EMDR) Therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic bilateral stimulation technique where the EMDR therapist asks the client to focus on a troubling memory or emotion while moving the eyes rapidly back and forth (by following the therapist’s fingers).
+Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic bilateral stimulation technique that helps victims of post-traumatic stress disorder (PTSD) and other disorders heal from their past negative experiences.
+During an EMDR session, the EMDR therapist will ask the client to focus on a troubling emotion or memory while moving the eyes rapidly back and forth (by following the psychologist’s fingers).

 Close up of a man’s eye.

-EMDR is not made for one specific person; everyone dealing with post-traumatic stress disorder or trauma can benefit from this treatment.
-The following are examples of adverse life experiences that EMDR can help treat:
+EMDR is a versatile therapy that can benefit anyone dealing with PTSD or other forms of trauma.
+The following are examples of adverse life experiences that EMDR can effectively treat:

 Other Uses Of EMDR Therapy

-Get help treating troubling symptoms of traumatic events, life experiences, and mental health issues.
+Get help treating troubling symptoms of mental health issues, traumatic events, and life experiences.

 Woman in distraught with her hands on her head.